tbutz12/cs1666_organization/adv_topics/ai.md

     - Halo, Fear, Arkham Trilogy, Shadow of War, Alien: Isolation, Sims

 ## Presentation II (Oct.
 26):
-* Review of last presentation
-    - Definitions
-    - Uses
+* Goals for AI in a Metroidvania
+    - Whittle down the player
-    - examples
+    - Guard extra areas
+    - In conjunction with level design, provide a difficult gauntlet for the player
 * Concepts to emulate
+    - “Rigid path” enemies (gordos, medusa heads from castlevania)
     - Hp gates
     - Reactionary behavior and adaptation
     - Modification via difficulty settings
-    - Arbitrary boss resources to prevent predictable or unreactable move-spamming
+    - Arbitrary boss resources/cooldowns to prevent predictable or unfair move-spamming
 * Dynamic principles
-    - Bayes equation for spam filters and how filtering developed
-       - Naive learning
-    - Machine learning
-       - Statistical learning
+    - Behavior selection
+        - Deciding between rushing the player or waiting for the player to overextend
 * Planned implementation
     - Enemy behavior
         - Unintelligent horde combat
         - Gimmicky triggers and spawns
     - Boss behavior
     - Group vs solo attacking
     - Varied pathing
-* Examples of Metroidvania A.I.
+* Example of Metroidvania A.I.
-    - Dead Cells
-       - React when on the same level; some enemies teleport to reach you
-    - Hollow Knight
-       - Known for difficult boss battles
     - Shovel Knight
         - Difficult bosses, enemies used as springboards
-    - Castlevania
-       - Somewhat basic, but combined with clever level design makes it difficult

 ## Presentation III (Nov.
 9):
 *